 Myth: too many files slows down a computer

-Large numbers of files aren’t going to inherently slow down your computer.
+In and of themselves, large numbers of files won’t slow down your computer.
 A folder full of photos isn’t going to interfere with how quickly Microsoft Word is able to run, although opening files that are fragmented (see above) may take more time.

-What could be the problem: It is possible that files added by other programs – such as registry and ‘DLL’ files – can cause clashes and slowdowns, even if both programs aren’t open at the same time.
-You can avoid this by keeping on top of the programs you have installed on your computer and by uninstalling those that you don’t use.
+What may be the problem: It’s possible that files added by other programs – such as registry and ‘DLL’ files – can cause clashes and slowdowns, even if both programs aren’t open at the same time.
+You can avoid this by keeping on top of the programs you have installed on your computer and uninstalling those that you don’t use.

 Myth: processors wear out with time and slow down

-In isolation, processors (CPUs) don’t slow down of their own accord.
-Theoretically, a CPU should perform as well as it did on day one as it does on day 1,000.
 There are exceptions, though.
-If a CPU is exposed to extreme heat as a result of failed cooling due to laptop damage or user error, its performance will decrease irreparably.
+If a CPU is exposed to extreme heat as a result of failed cooling, due to laptop damage or user error, its performance will decrease irreparably.
 But this is rare.

 Solve this by making sure your computer is always well ventilated.
-If the vents are full of dust, unblock them by running over them carefully with a vacuum cleaner on a low setting.
+If the vents are full of dust, unblock them by carefully running a vacuum cleaner attachment over them (on a low setting).

 Alternatively, any reputable computer repair shop should offer an affordable cleaning service.